colored-dye/colinux-64bit/doc/devel.md

 ## Compilers

-da-x's setup: gcc 4.1.2, MinGW32, WIN32API.
+da-x's setup: gcc 4.1.2, MinGW32 3.1.4, WIN32API.

 My older setup: gcc 12, MinGW-w64.

 Newest setup: LLVM-MINGW.
-Problem: lld-link always gets zero checksum.
+Problem: lld-link always produces zero checksum.
 I did a lot of experiments to confirm that, as has been noticed by @idowestler (https://medium.com/@idowestler/why-you-shouldnt-use-clang-for-developing-a-c-program-for-windows-d23d0a12222d).

 ## Debugging